Bats are mysterious creatures. They are one of the most misunderstood and feared animals of the world.

 12. Lastly, as the National Park Service reminds us, bats inspire scientific discoveries and inspiration, as hopefully reading this page is doing for you.

-There have been many fictional stories told of gruesome bat behaviour and the power of their bite.
+- There have been many fictional stories told of gruesome bat behavior and the power of their bite.